Web Technologies

 The key differences between IPv4 and IPv6

-The headline difference is size: IPv4's 32-bit space tops out at ~4.3 billion addresses, which the internet ran out of years ago, while IPv6's 128-bit space is effectively limitless.
-That scarcity is why IPv4 leans heavily on NAT (many devices sharing one public address), whereas IPv6 can give every device a unique public address.
-The notation differs too — IPv4 is four dotted decimal octets, IPv6 is eight hex groups separated by colons (with :: shorthand for runs of zeros).
-IPv6 also simplified the packet header and builds in features (like stateless autoconfiguration and mandatory support for IPsec) that were bolt-ons in IPv4.
+The headline difference is size.
+IPv4's 32-bit space caps out at ~4.3 billion addresses, which the internet ran out of years ago.
+IPv6's 128-bit space is effectively limitless.
+That scarcity is why IPv4 leans heavily on NAT (Network Address Translation — many devices sharing one public address, like an office full of phones behind a single front-desk number), whereas IPv6 can give every device its own unique public address.
+The notation differs too: IPv4 is four dotted decimal octets, IPv6 is eight hex groups separated by colons (with :: as shorthand for long runs of zeros).
+IPv6 also simplified the packet header and builds in features — like stateless autoconfiguration (devices set up their own address automatically) and mandatory support for IPsec (built-in encryption for traffic) — that were optional add-ons in IPv4.

 Why IPv6 exists

-IPv6 was created specifically to solve IPv4 address exhaustion.
-As billions of phones, servers, and IoT devices came online, the 4.3-billion IPv4 ceiling became a hard limit, kept alive only by NAT and a secondary market for IPv4 blocks.
+IPv6 was created for one main reason: to solve IPv4 address exhaustion.
+As billions of phones, servers, and IoT devices (everyday internet-connected gadgets) came online, the 4.3-billion IPv4 ceiling became a hard limit — kept alive only by NAT and a secondary market where IPv4 address blocks are bought and sold.
 IPv6's enormous space removes that constraint.
-Adoption is gradual because the two protocols aren't directly interoperable — the internet runs both in parallel (dual-stack) during the long transition, so most networks still need working IPv4 alongside IPv6.
+Adoption is gradual because the two protocols can't talk to each other directly.
+So the internet runs both side by side (called dual-stack) during the long transition, which means most networks still need working IPv4 alongside IPv6.

 IPv4 vs IPv6 for proxies and web scraping

-For scraping, the practical question isn't which protocol is 'better' — it's which one your targets trust.
-Many sites and anti-bot vendors still treat IPv4 residential addresses as the most human-looking, while large blocks of IPv6 (a single ISP can hand out a whole /64) are easier to fingerprint and ban in bulk, so suspicious IPv6 ranges get blocked wholesale.
+For scraping, the practical question isn't which protocol is 'better' — it's which one your target sites trust.
+Many sites and anti-bot vendors still treat IPv4 residential addresses (real home internet connections) as the most human-looking.
+Large blocks of IPv6 are easier to fingerprint and ban in bulk: a single ISP can hand out a whole /64 (a huge range of addresses) to one customer, so anti-bot systems can block a suspicious IPv6 range wholesale.
 Datacenter IPv6 in particular is often distrusted.
 The upshot: for protected targets, residential proxies on IPv4 are usually the most reliable choice, while IPv6 can be fine for IPv6-only sites or high-volume, low-sensitivity crawling.
-If you're seeing blocks correlated with IP version, switching to trusted IPv4 residential addresses is the first thing to try.
+If you're seeing blocks that line up with IP version, switching to trusted IPv4 residential addresses is the first thing to try.

 Related terms